 Tailoring your application to meet each institution's standards and values can significantly boost your chances of acceptance.
 Remember, authenticity and enthusiasm are key, so focus on showcasing your genuine experiences and contributions.
 Quad Education Group can help you determine which activities are the best choices for you.

-For most students, two or three extracurricular activities is manageable while balancing a full course load, depending on the commitment involved in each.
+For most students, two or three extracurricular activities are manageable while balancing a full course load, depending on the commitment involved in each.
 Keep in mind there is no magic number of extracurricular activities that will get you into Ivy League schools.

 Whether you’re an international student applying, a domestic applicant, or someone with a unique background, Ivy League admissions officers are interested in the quality of your extracurricular involvement rather than the sheer quantity.